RandallJohansen/Remote-Desktop-bug-win10/README.md

 # Remote-Desktop-bug-win10
-inject code into rdp.exe to correct window size/position back down to where it was after maximize/restore
+inject code into rdp.exe to automatically correct window size/position back down to where it was after maximize/restore

 RDP HD hook V4b.ps1 - main program, sits in task bar notification area